emanivinay/Avaj/README.md

     Heap allocated objects are long living and are the main building blocks of the program.
 These are automatically managed with GC.
 Stack allocated ones are usually function local variables like ints, references to other objects.
     These are deleted when their scope is exited.
-A simpler version of C++'s memory model.
+Simplified version of Java memory model.